noahshinn/reflexion/README.md

 The logs will be sent to `./root/<run_name>`.

 ### Another Note

 Due to the nature of these experiments, it may not be feasible for individual developers to rerun the results as GPT-4 has limited access and significant API charges.
 All runs from the paper and additional results are logged in `./alfworld_runs/root` for decision-making, `./hotpotqa_runs/root` for reasoning, and `./programming_runs/root` for programming

 ### Other Notes

-Check out the code for the original draft [here](https://github.com/noahshinn024/reflexion-draft)
+Check out the code for the original code [here](https://github.com/noahshinn024/reflexion-draft)

-Read the original blog [here](https://nanothoughts.substack.com/p/reflecting-on-reflexion)
+Read a blog post [here](https://nanothoughts.substack.com/p/reflecting-on-reflexion)

-Check out an interesting type-inference implementation here: [OpenTau](https://github.com/GammaTauAI/opentau)
+Check out an interesting type-prediction implementation here: [OpenTau](https://github.com/GammaTauAI/opentau)

 For all questions, contact [noahshinn024@gmail.com](noahshinn024@gmail.com)